Abhishek-Shukla-github/Abhishek-Shukla-github/README.md

 - 🏛 Full stack developer at Hannovit
 - ⚡ Expertise in ReactJS and currently re-polishing React
 - 💻 I'm currently working with Django and MySQL , however im passionate most in React!!!
-- 🌱 I’m super passionate to explore and learn about JS ecosystem especially in React , due to which i'm having currently learning NextJS.
+- 🌱 I’m passionate to explore and learn about JS ecosystem especially in React , due to which i'm having currently learning NextJS.
--IN Mumbai
 <br><br>
 </div>
 <a href="https://abhishek-shukla.netlify.app/">